norstone-tech/scon/README.md

-Swift Binary Tag (sbtag)
+Swift-Cardinal Object Notation (SCON)
 =========

-A minimal node module allowing the reading and writing of data in the sbtag format.
+A minimal node module allowing the reading and writing of data in the SCON format.
+The SCON format, created by Aritz J Beobide-Cardinal (ARitz Cracker) and James R Swift, is an extendable binary file format that was created to store data more efficiantly than the popular JSON standard.

 Get the module here [![npm version](https://badge.fury.io/js/sbtag.svg)](https://badge.fury.io/js/sbtag)

 ## Installation